tusharui/sketchy_io/Roadmap.md

   - [ ] T2: Custom words
 - [ ] F13: Chat functionality
   - [ ] T1: Make different type of msgs (guess, system, normal)
+  - [ ] T2: If Player guessed then his msg is not sent to others
+- [ ] F15: Timer for each round
+  - [ ] T1: if certain percent of players guessed correctly then decrease the time for others
+  - [ ] T2: show timer in client side

 # Bugs